-A CA is responsible for issuing certificates, both for identities and TLS communication.
-It issues participants with digital certificates of the X.509 standard.
+Certificate Authority (CA) is responsible for issuing these certificates, both for identities and TLS communication.
+It issues digital certificates of the X.509 standard to the participants.
 You can see more information here.

 For an identity to be verifiable, it must come from a trusted authority.
 A membership service provider (MSP) is that trusted authority in Hyperledger Fabric.
 The MSP identifies which CAs are accepted to define the members of a trust domain by listing their members' identities or by identifying which CAs are authorized to issue valid identities for their members.
 To know more about MSPs, please refer to this section.

-Root CAs contain a self-signed root certificate.
+CAs come in two flavors: root CAs and intermediate CAs.
+A root CA contains a self-signed root certificate.
 Intermediate CAs have their certificates issued by the root CA or another intermediate authority.
-This leads to a chain of trust in which each intermediate CA is authorized by either the root CA or another intermediate CA.
+This leads to a chain of trust where each intermediate CA is authorized by either the root CA or another intermediate CA.

 If an intermediate CA is compromised, only a small number of identities issued by that CA would be exposed.
 On the other hand, if the root CA is compromised, all network identities will be compromised.
 See more about the chain of trust.

-To create a full functioning CA within the network, you need to do the following:
+To create a full functioning within the network CA, you need to do the following:

-To create a CA, go to the CA tab and click on the “Create CA” button to open a side window.
+To create a CA, go to the CA tab and click on the “Add CA” button to open a side window.

 1. Provide a CA name (required).